arnaud-jamin/Cog/README.md

 }
 ```

-> [!TIP]
+> [!NOTE]
-> The reason you need to manually add this code is because all Cog code appart from CogCommon is stripped in `Shipping` build.
+> The reason you need to manually add this code is because you can customize which windows are displayed in the main menu, and because all Cog code appart from the `CogCommon` module is stripped in `Shipping` build.

 - Implement Cog Interfaces on your desired actor classes:
 ```cpp